Coalossal Best Moveset

 Coalossal gets Flash Fire, Steam Engine, and Flame Body.
 But Flash Fire is the one that matters.
 It's the centerpiece of every viable set.
 Build around that.
 On wall sets, Flash Fire pairs with Coalossal's base 120 Defense to absorb physical hits on the switch.

-Coalossal is leaning toward the physical side (base 80 Attack).
+Coalossal is a mixed attacker with base 80 Attack and 80 Sp.
+Atk.
 Tanky enough to absorb a few hits, too.
 Speed tells the real story.
 Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.
 Fits the wall role.

 Available since Sword & Shield, Coalossal appears in 2 games spanning 3 generations.
 Beyond its original form, it gained a Gigantamax form in Generation 8.